Labour Congress: Jacinda Ardern outlines $162m plan for cleaner waterways, 2000 more jobs

 The Kaipara Harbour clean-up is in addition to the other 22 projects.

-Last year, Ardern and Environment Minister David Parker announced $12m for fencing and riparian planting along the Kaipara Estuary, but today that has been turbo-boosted to $100m.
+Last year, Ardern and Environment Minister David Parker announced $12m for fencing and riparian planting along Kaipara estuaries, but today that has been turbo-boosted to $100m.

-It is New Zealand's largest estuarine ecosystem but its rare ecosystems - which are a habitat for white sharks and snapper as well as orca and the critically endangered fairy tern - are increasingly clogged with sediment and mangroves.
+It is New Zealand's largest estuarine ecosystem but its rare ecosystems, which are a habitat for white sharks and snapper as well as orca and critically endangered fairy tern - are increasingly clogged with sediment and mangroves.

 The projects were also about marketing New Zealand's clean, green image to attract trade and, when borders reopen, tourism, Ardern said.